 Claiming the R&D Tax Offset

-The Department of Industry, Science, Energy and Resources (program delivery by AusIndustry) and the ATO jointly administer the R&D Tax Incentive.
+The Department of Industry, Science and Resources (program delivery by AusIndustry) and the ATO jointly administer the R&D Tax Incentive.

 R&D activities must be registered with AusIndustry within 10 months after the end of a company’s income year before the tax offset can be claimed in the company’s income tax return.